Azure-Samples/fastapi-on-azure-functions/README.md

 # Using FastAPI Framework with Azure Functions

 Azure Functions supports WSGI and ASGI-compatible frameworks with HTTP-triggered Python functions.
 This can be helpful if you are familiar with a particular framework, or if you have existing code you would like to reuse to create the Function app.
-The following is an example of creating an Azure Function app using Fast API.
+The following is an example of creating an Azure Function app using FastAPI.

 ## Prerequisites